ibecav/ibecav.github.io/_posts/2019-04-18-ancova_example.md

 I recently had the need to run an ANCOVA, not a task I perform all that often and my first time using R to do so (I’ve done it in `SPSS` and `SAS` before).
-Having a decent theoretical idea of what I had to do I set of in search of decent documentation of how to accomplish it in R. I was quite disappointed with what I found after a decent amount of time scouring the web (or at least I thought so).
-I found “answers” in places like Stack Overflow" and “Cross Validated” as well as various free and open notes from academic courses.
-Many were dated, a few off topic, a few outright incorrect if you ask me but nothing I could just pick up and use.
+Having a decent theoretical idea of what I had to do I set off in search of decent documentation on how to accomplish it in R. I was quite disappointed with what I found after a decent amount of time scouring the web (or at least I thought so).
+I found “answers” in places like "Stack Overflow" and “Cross Validated” as well as various free and open notes from academic courses.
+Many were dated, a few off topic, a few outright incorrect, if you ask me, but nothing I could just pick up and use.

-So I wrote my own top to bottom example that I’ll publish on my blog not necessarily because others will find it but more to ensure I document my own learning.
+So I wrote my own top to bottom example that I’ll publish on this blog.
+Not necessarily because others will find it, but more to ensure I document my own learning.
 I may also cross post a shortened version in a couple of places and point back to this longish posting.